Here are answers to some of the Frequently Asked Questions we get at TRJFP Brum.

 If you can afford to pay cash for our food, that’s great too – please pay what you feel the food is worth.
 But if anyone can’t afford to pay for the food with cash, or doesn’t want to for whatever reason, that’s also absolutely fine; there are many other ways you can help us with your time and/or skills.
-You can volunteer to help the project here.
+More info for prospective volunteers here.

-If you’re a business and you think you could help us by donating your edible waste food, please contact us here.
+If you’re a business and you think you could help us by donating your edible waste food, please read here.

 If you get your food for free, why do I need to pay for it?

 Although our food is donated, we still incur costs to distribute it, and if we didn’t cover those costs we wouldn’t be able to operate by law.
 Things like public liability insurance, food hygiene certificates etc.

 Then there are unavoidable running costs – we sadly haven’t yet worked out a way to convert cauliflowers and cucumbers to petrol, utilities, or washing up liquid!